maetl/broadsheet/README.md

 The single HTML template that does everything is <code>/templates/index.html</code>.

 All Stylesheets and Javascript assets are contained in the <code>/assets</code> folder.
-Stylesheets are built using the Sass tool which you’ll need to install via Rubygems:
+Stylesheets are built using the Sass and Packr tools which you’ll need to install via Rubygems:

-<pre>gem install sass</pre>
+<pre>$ gem install sass
+$ gem install packr</pre>

 To add a new theme, simply duplicate one of the existing files in the <code>/assets/css/themes</code> folder and change the CSS properties as you like.